 On May 11, 2006, the Company's stockholders approved the 2006 Performance Incentive Plan, which was amended and restated in 2009 ("the 2006 Plan").
 On May 1, 2014, the Company's stockholders approved the 2014 Performance Incentive Plan ("the 2014 Plan") (collectively, the "Plans").
 Following the adoption of the 2014 Plan, no new awards will be issued under the 2006 Plan.
 The Plans provide for the granting of stock-based compensation, including stock options, restricted stock, and restricted stock units to officers, employees, and directors in connection with their employment with or services provided to the Company.
-The maximum number of shares reserved for awards under the 2014 Plan is 33 million shares, and, as of December 31, 2021, 26 million of the reserved shares under the 2014 Plan are available for future awards, of which 17 million shares may be issued as restricted stock or restricted stock units.
+The maximum number of shares reserved for awards under the 2014 Plan is 33 million shares, and, as of December 31, 2022, 25 million of the reserved shares under the 2014 Plan are available for future awards, of which 16 million shares may be issued as restricted stock or restricted stock units.

-Total share-based compensation cost was \$23 million, \$21 million, and \$18 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-Of the total share-based compensation cost, \$3 million, \$2 million, and \$2 million was capitalized as part of real estate for the years ended December 31, 2021, 2020, and 2019, respectively.
-The year ended December 31, 2019 includes a \$1 million charge recognized in general and administrative expenses primarily resulting from accelerated vesting of restricted stock units related to the departure of the Company's former Executive Vice President - Senior Housing.
-As of December 31, 2021, there was \$28 million of future expense related to unvested share-based compensation arrangements granted under the Company's incentive plans, which is expected to be recognized over a weighted average period of 1.4 years associated with future employee service.
+Total share-based compensation cost was \$32 million, \$23 million, and \$21 million for the years ended December 31, 2022, 2021, and 2020, respectively, which was recognized in general and administrative expenses.
+Of the total share-based compensation cost, \$4 million, \$3 million, and \$2 million was capitalized as part of real estate for the years ended December 31, 2022, 2021, and 2020, respectively.
+The year ended December 31, 2022 includes \$10 million of severance-related charges resulting from a decrease in the requisite service period of restricted stock units associated with the Company's former CEO, as further described below.
+As of December 31, 2022, there was \$19 million of future expense related to unvested share-based compensation arrangements granted under the Company's incentive plans, which is expected to be recognized over a weighted average period of 1.5 years associated with future employee service.